 Subscriptions allow you to charge your customers for an item on a recurring basis.
-Using subscriptions you can create a full-featured membership site with your content gated in any fashion you choose.
+Using subscriptions, you can create a full-featured membership site with your content gated in any fashion you choose.

-We’re going to create three pages: Gold, Silver and Bronze.
+We’re going to create two protected pages:

-NOTE: If you don’t see a product listed in the dropdown, re-save that product in your Stripe dashboard.
+NOTE: If you don’t see a product in the dropdown, re-save that product in your Stripe dashboard.

 section and click the ‘Locked’ checkbox.
 Once that checkbox is selected, a list of products is